mrrogercampbell/technical-interview-workshop/README.md

 ## Objectives
 By the end of this workshop you as Software Engineers should:
 1. Understand where technical interviews fit within the interview process for a Software Engineer and or Developer role.
-2. Be conformable discussing and performing technical interview best practices.
+2. Be comfortable discussing and performing technical interview best practices.

 ## Table of Content
 - [Technical Interview Workshop](#technical-interview-workshop)